Water Pressure Explained:

 How much pressure is produced is determined by the height at which the base of the cold water cistern is situated above the outlet.
-This is typically a minimum height of 1 metre for showers.
-The greater the height of the cistern above the shower head the more pressure is created.
+The greater the height of the cistern above the outlet the more pressure is created.

 Mains Pressure Combination Boiler

-A combination boiler heats cold water direct from the cold mains supply as soon as you turn on the shower or a hot tap in your home.
+A combination boiler heats cold water direct from the cold mains supply as soon as you turn on the hot tap in your home.

 The boiler is normally wall mounted and you will not have a cold water tank (cistern) in your loft or a hot water tank (cylinder) in your airing cupboard.

-Because the water supply to the system is mains fed this produces a forceful showering experience.
+As the water supply to the system is mains fed this system should produce good pressure.